illBeRoy/clipsync/README.md

 	2. If the daemon was up, it will now be stopped.

 ### Important notes:
-1. Only works on *nix systems at the moment (mac and linux)
+1. Only tested on *nix systems at the moment (mac and linux)
+2. Communication is encrypted using AES